2026 West Central Youth Baseball League Rules

 -

-Any player, coach, or spectator ejected, suspended, or removed from a game or park for un-sportsman like conduct will also be suspended from the next game.
+Any player, coach, or spectator ejected, suspended, or removed from a game or park for unsportsmanlike conduct will also be suspended from the next game.
 It is the responsibility of the head coach to inform his town president of all players, coach, or fan ejection, suspensions, or removals off his team within 24 hrs.
-The town president shall report to the WCYB league president immediately but no later than 24 hours after being notified by the coach.
+The town president shall report to the WCYL president immediately but no later than 24 hours after being notified by the coach.

 -